Nanofus/novel.js/README.md

 - `alwaysShowDisabledChoices` - True or false.
 If true, choices with unmet requirements are always shown.
 - `saveMode` - `text` or `cookie`.
 See [Saving](#saving).
 - `showSaveButtons` - True or false.
 If true, the saving and loading buttons are shown, otherwise they are hidden.
+- `defaultScrollSpeed` - The default speed at which text scrolls
+- `textSkipEnabled` - If disabled, text can't be skipped.
 - `soundSettings`:
   - `soundVolume` - A float between 0 and 1.
 The volume of all sound effects.
   - `musicVolume` - A float between 0 and 1.
 The music's volume.